 In the light of this data, it appears clear that the Italian reception system is in practice for the most part devoid of services and facilities dedicated, or at least adequate, to the reception of vulnerable people.
 The limited places available in the SAI network for people with special needs are completely insufficient to meet the needs of an entire national system.
 On the other hand, the prefectural reception circuit (which welcomes almost 70% of the total) does not have ad hoc facilities, there are no specific services envisioned, nor training requirements of operators, nor is there any provision for enhanced collaboration with the local social and health services.
 This does not mean that in Italy there are no prefectural reception centres able to take care of vulnerable migrants, but that positive experiences in this regard are very rare and that they have developed only from the good will of the managing entities, without adequate legal or economic support from the competent institutions.
 The ministerial Guidelines on assistance, rehabilitation and treatment of vulnerable migrants,[12] while constituting a high-quality document and an important reference point, have in fact remained largely not enforced in the reception context, both because no reference is made to them within the Prefectures’ tender specifications, and because, in adopting them, the Government has not provided any additional financial resources.

-As pointed out by legal practitioners, reception workers and lawyers, although LGBTQI sexual orientation is a factor of persecution and can motivate the recognition of international protection, it is often hidden for a long time by asylum seekers who do not feel safe as they fear being discriminated against and attacked by other guests of the centres.[18]
+As pointed out by legal practitioners, reception workers and lawyers, although LGBT+ sexual orientation is a factor of persecution and can motivate the recognition of international protection, it is often hidden for a long time by asylum applicants who do not feel safe as they fear being discriminated against and attacked by other guests of the centres.[18]

 Reception of families and children

-While within the SAI projects specific tools and services are in place for households hosted there, this is almost entirely absent in all other types of reception, in the sense that neither the law nor the regulatory provisions, nor do the specifications of services provide for the activation of activities or services dedicated to families as such.
-This means that any services are activated of their own free will by the NGOs managing the centres, but in the absence of guidelines, quality standards and potentially without the possibility to see the related expenses reimbursed by the Government.
+While within the SAI projects specific tools and services are in place for households hosted there, this is almost entirely absent in all other types of reception, in the sense that neither the law nor the regulatory provisions, nor the specifications of services provide for the activation of activities or services dedicated to families as such.
+This means that services are activated by the NGOs managing the centres of their own free will, but without any guidelines, quality standards and potentially without the possibility to see the related expenses reimbursed by the Government.

 On 3 April 2019, the Court of Cassation clarified that minors are considered accompanied only when they can be considered assisted by a present parent.
-In any case of family members other than parents, the Juvenile Court must activate the guardianship.[20]
-Following this decision, Juvenile Courts gave indications to authorities not to directly accommodate minors with relatives other than parents.
+In any case of family members other than parents, the Juvenile Court must activate guardianship.[21]
+Following this decision, Juvenile Courts gave indications to the authorities not to directly accommodate minors with relatives other than parents.
+However, such indications are not always respected.

 Based on NGOs’ experience, no specific or standardised mechanisms are put in place to prevent gender-based violence in reception centres.
 As a rule, permanent law enforcement personnel are present outside governmental centres with the task of preventing problems and maintaining public order.
 In practice, the management body of governmental centres divides each family from the others hosted in the centre.
 Women and men are always separated.